falkenmaze/RL-Trading-Agent/README.md

 # Deep Reinforcement Learning SPY Trading Agent

 This project implements a Deep Q-Network (DQN) agent trained to trade the SPY ETF using historical price data.
-It uses a custom OpenAI Gym environment to simulate a realistic trading experience with capital constraints, daily market steps, and dynamic portfolio tracking.
+It uses a custom OpenAI Gym environment to simulate a realistic trading experience with capital constraints, daily market steps, indicators and dynamic portfolio tracking.

 ## 🚀 Project Overview